seanfdnn/ergodox-layout/readme.md

   normal layout.
 * The `ESC` key also doubles as a one-shot cancel key: if tapped while any of the one-shot modifiers are in-flight (as in, single-tapped, and not expired yet), it cancels all one-shot modifiers.
+It also cancels the **Hun** layer, if active.
 Otherwise it sends the usual keycode.
 * The **Emacs** and **Hun** layer keys are one-shot, the **1Hand** and **STENO** keys are toggles.
 * The **Lead** key allows me to type in a sequence of keys, and trigger some